rtous/deepquake/arvei/arvei_user_guide.md

-Computer Architecture Department							R. Tous Universitat Politecnica de Catalunya.
-BarcelonaTech (UPC)

-					Arvei User Guide
+# Arvei User Guide

-0. (only for OXS users) Configure OSX's SSH client:
+## 0. (only for OXS users) Configure OSX's SSH client:

 	- Preferences/Advanced disable set locale on startup
 	- https://wiki.rc.ucl.ac.uk/wiki/FAQ#Unable_to_run_job:_JSV_stderr:_perl:_warning:_Setting_locale_failed.

-1. Enter the gateway (replace 'rtous' with your username)
+## 1. Enter the gateway (replace 'rtous' with your username)

 	ssh rtous@gw.ac.upc.edu

-2. Enter an interactive execution node
+## 2. Enter an interactive execution node

 	qrsh

-3. Move to your scratch zone (use the proper path for your user)
+## 3. Move to your scratch zone (use the proper path for your user)

 	cd /scratch/nas/4/rtous

-4. Create and activate a Python virtualenv
+## 4. Create and activate a Python virtualenv

 	virtualenv deepquake_virtualenv
 	source deepquake_virtualenv/bin/activate

-5. Download and enter the repository
+## 5. Download and enter the repository

 	git clone https://github.com/rtous/deepquake.git
 	cd deepquake

-6. Install the dependencies (can take around 30 mins.)
+## 6. Install the dependencies (can take around 30 mins.)

 WARNING: Arvei required more complex installation steps.
 In addition, some of the dependencies stop working at different times during the project development (e.g. "pip install tensorflow==0.12.0" and "pip install lxml").
 I fixed them, but it's an unstable environment (python packages within machines which you don't control).
 Cross your fingers.

 	xargs -L 1 pip install < arvei/requirements_arvei.txt

-7. Prepare the submission script
+## 7. Prepare the submission script

 Let's use the example one within arvei/example_experiment_arvei.sh.

-8. Try a local version of the script first (to detect premature errors)
+## 8. Try a local version of the script first (to detect premature errors)

 	./test.sh

 Abort the execution if everything seems to be ok.

-9. Submit a "special" version of the script to tue queue
+## 9. Submit a "special" version of the script to tue queue

 NOTE: Ensure that the virtualenv activated within the script is the correct one (deepquake_virtualenv).